omigroup/gltf-extensions/extensions/2.0/OMI_vehicle_thruster/README.md

 Valid values are positive numbers.
 Rocket engines in real life have a wide variety of force amounts.
 Typical rocket engines are usually between one thousand and one million Newtons, but may be much less in the case of small control thrusters, or much more in the case of large main engines.
 A thruster with zero force is useless.
 The desired force of a thruster also varies a lot depending on the mass of the vehicle and the desired acceleration and control over it.
 This wide variety means that there is no sane choice for a default value, so there is no default value.

-The active force of the thruster is defined by a combination of this property and the `"currentForceRatio"` property.
+The target force of the thruster is defined by a combination of this property and the `"targetForceRatio"` property.
+The actual force applied by the thruster tends towards this target force over time by a rate of `"forceChangeRate"` if specified, or instantly if not specified.
 In general, thrusters should fire when there is linear input in the same direction the thruster exerts force in, such as rear thrusters providing a forward force when forward input is given.

 #### Max Gimbal